What I Learned from Remaking the Same Website 12-18 Months Laterposted on jan 8, 2020

 - No structured data.
 Schema is an easy-win when it comes to extra SEO that you can do for your site.
 Its the number one way that you’re going to pull featured snippets, and I can’t recommend adding appropriate structured data enough.

-What has changed over the past 12-18 months
+What has changed over the past year or so?

 Six months ago I accepted a position at a different company.
 This company was hundreds of times larger in terms of scale from where I came from.
 They also had a largely different focus than digital marketing, they were focused on creating great user experiences in web applications.
 The start of this job felt somewhat rocky for me, I was constantly plagued with imposter syndrome, but if there’s one thing that I’m good at, its rolling with the punches, adapting and learning QUICK.
 This was also my first experience working on an agile team that had all the facets of a production team.
 I had to have my code pass peer-review for the first time ever, and I also had to have it pass rigorous QA testing.